lilian-rangel/lilian-rangel/README.md

 ### Hi there, my name is Lílian 👋

 - 👩‍🎓 I'm a Nutritionist with a postgraduate degree in Sports Nutrition.
 Now doing my second degree in Analysis and Systems Development.
-- 👩‍💻 Currently learning Infrastructure as Code, AWS, Docker, DevOps.
+- 👩‍💻 Currently working as Infrastructure/DevOps intern and learning Infrastructure as Code, AWS, Docker, Jenkins.
 - 😄 Pronouns: she/her
 - ❤️ I love cats, reading and outdoor activities.